rmcanany/SolidEdgeHousekeeper/README.md

 To subscribe to update notices or volunteer to be a beta tester, message me, RobertMcAnany, on the forum.
-(Click your profile picture, then `My Messages`, then `Create`).
+(The `Messages` button is hidden under your profile picture, at the very top right of the page).
 Unsubscribe the same way.

 To combat bots and spam, I will probably ignore requests from `User16612341234...`.
-(Change your nickname by clicking your profile picture, then `My Profile`, then `Edit`).
+(Change you nickname via `My Profile`, also hidden under your profile picture).

 ## HELPING OUT

 If you want to help out on Housekeeper, sign up as a beta tester!
-Beta testing is nothing more than doing your own workflow on your own files and letting me know if you run into problems.
+Beta testing is nothing more than conducting your own workflow on your own files and telling me if you run into problems.
 It isn't meant to be a lot of work.
 The big idea is to make the program better for you and me and everyone else!

 If you know .NET, or want to learn, there's more